 Approved in 1867, the Charter of Law of Abolition of the Death Penalty is one of the first permanent suspensions of the death penalty to be codified in a national legal system.
 Portugal was one of the first countries in Europe to set about abolishing the death penalty, removing it as punishment for political crimes in 1852, other crimes except military ones in 1867, and all crimes in 1911.
-The final hangings for murder in Portugal took place on April The many tragedies of World War II spurred on demands 22, 1846 in Lagos. for more humane societies, which led to many other western European democracies abolishing the death The law has been internationally endorsed by many, penalty during the post-war period.
-The Portuguese including Victor-Marie Hugo (1802-1885), a leading Charter of Law of Abolition of the Death Penalty promoted French Romantic writer.
-Hugo sent a letter to the the values underpinning these changes, values that are Portuguese writer, Brito Aranha (1833-1914) on 1867, enshrined in the Charter of Fundamental Rights of the expressing his joy at the abolition of the death penalty European Union. in Portugal, a key event in European legal history.
+The final hangings for murder in Portugal took place on April 22, 1846 in Lagos.

+The law has been internationally endorsed by many, including Victor-Marie Hugo (1802-1885), a leading French Romantic writer.
+Hugo sent a letter to the Portuguese writer, Brito Aranha (1833-1914) on 1867, expressing his joy at the abolition of the death penalty in Portugal, a key event in European legal history.
 In his letter, Hugo writes: "Portugal has just abolished the death penalty.
 To follow this progress is to take the great step of civilization.
 From now on, Portugal is the head of Europe.
 You, Portuguese, did not cease to be intrepid navigators.
 At one time you were ahead in the Ocean; today, you go forward in the Truth.
 Proclaiming principles is more beautiful than discovering worlds."